 Intersect

-This tool is part of wbt_geometric_analysis.py

-Function that returns all feature parts that occur in both input layers.
+Outline: function that returns all feature parts that occur in both input layers.

+Source: this tool is part of wbt_geometric_analysis.py

+Description:

-It is composed of one whitebox tool with the following workflow:
+This tool is composed of one whitebox tool with the following workflow:

 Intersect()

-Intersect
+Intersect [link]

 The result of the Intersect vector overlay operation includes all the feature parts that occur in both input layers, excluding all other parts.
 It is analogous to the OR logical operator and multiplication in arithmetic.
 This tool is one of the common vector overlay operations in GIS.
 The user must specify the names of the input and overlay vector files as well as the output vector file name.
 The tool operates on vector points, lines, or polygon, but both the input and overlay files must contain the same ShapeType.